Meghana-0523/weather-dashboard/README.md

 ##  Project Goals

-This project helped me learn the complete DevOps workflow:
+This project helped me understand the **end-to-end DevOps lifecycle** from development to cloud deployment:

-✔ Build a FastAPI backend
+1. **Built a FastAPI backend** -
+   Learned how to structure API routes, handle form input, and integrate external APIs.

-✔ Create a simple UI using HTML + Jinja
+2. **Created a simple UI using HTML + Jinja** - Rendered dynamic weather data inside HTML templates.

-✔ Containerize the app with Docker
+3. **Containerized the application using Docker** - Wrote a Dockerfile, built images, and tested containers locally.

-✔ Push the Docker image to Docker Hub
+4. **Pushed Docker images to Docker Hub** -
+   Understood image tagging, versioning, and remote registries.

-✔ Deploy and run the container on AWS EC2
+5. **Deployed the container on AWS EC2** -
+   Installed Docker on EC2, pulled images, ran containers, and exposed ports.

+6. **Secured API keys using environment variables** - Used `-e OPENWEATHER_API_KEY=...` instead of hard-coding sensitive data.

-✔ Inject API keys securely using environment variables ✔ Expose a public application on port 80
+7. **Hosted a public application via port 80** -

-This is a great beginner-level cloud project showing **end-to-end deployment skills**.
+   Made the app accessible globally with the EC2 public IP address.

 ---